 Since 2012 the results of the tests conducted on sharks with the SSB were published

-Despite the shark research results were positive, the route to commercialization was still long, and the power of the South African waters made the progresses on the engineering tests painfully slow and expensive.
-Fortunately, the SSB proved to resist the notoriously strong waves of the South African coast, and makes it well suited for being deployed behind surfers in similarly wavy environments.
+Despite the shark research results were positive, the route to commercialization was still long, and the power of the South African waters made the progress on the engineering tests painfully slow and expensive.
+Fortunately, the SSB proved to resist the notoriously strong waves of the South African coast and makes it well suited for being deployed behind surfers in similarly wavy environments.

 This year we successfully completed the very first oversea installation in Reunion Island in January (in collaboration with CRA, Shark Risk Management Centre, Réunion), we cannot wait to stop shark-culling for good.

 So, after seven years of work on this eco-friendly alternative to protect people from sharks (and vice versa), it is time to expand our team.

 We realized that local governments are very reluctant to invest public funds on new technologies, no matter how tested they are, so we decided to make our mission everyone’s mission.

 We realized that this is no longer a work that can be achieved by a handful of passionate scientists and conservationists, and it must become a global plea to stop the unjustifiable cull of marine life by shark nets and drumlines.